“Every child is an artist. The problem is how to remain an artist once we grow up.” – Pablo Picasso

 - Zigzags racing freely across the page

-These pen drawings capture pure joy.
-More than anything, they remind me drawing started as play, not performance.
+These pen drawings hold pure joy for me.
+More than anything, they remind me that the best fun things to draw began as play, never as performance.

 Pattern Parties on Paper

-Patterns become playgrounds for the imagination.
-The most fun patterns are the ones that break rules gleefully — polka dots dissolving into dashes, stripes bending into curves, grids warping into something unexpected.
-Playful patterns have a way of making viewers smile without quite knowing why, and that involuntary reaction is exactly what I’m after.
+Patterns turn into playgrounds for the imagination.
+The most enjoyable ones are the patterns that break their own rules gleefully — polka dots dissolving into dashes, stripes bending into curves, grids warping into something I didn’t see coming.
+Playful patterns have a way of making people smile without quite knowing why, and that involuntary reaction is exactly what I’m chasing.

-Things to draw when you’re bored should spark genuine delight.
-Abstract play has a remarkable way of reconnecting us with the open, fearless creativity we had as children — before we started worrying about whether something looked “right.”
+The things to draw when you’re bored ought to spark genuine delight.
+Abstract play has a remarkable way of reconnecting us with the open, fearless creativity we carried as children — back before we started worrying about whether something looked “right.”

 Imagination Unleashed

-Abstract line art sparks imagination in ways that representational drawing sometimes can’t.
-When there’s no recognizable subject to anchor the eye, the mind gets to wander freely.
-My line work does this through:
+Abstract line art can spark the imagination in ways representational drawing sometimes can’t reach.
+When there’s no recognizable subject anchoring the eye, the mind is free to wander.
+My line work invites that wandering through a few simple things:

-- Unexpected combinations of marks that shouldn’t work together — but do
+- Unexpected combinations of marks that shouldn’t work together — and yet they do

-- The suggestion of color, depth, and mood through black ink alone
+- The suggestion of color, depth, and mood drawn entirely in black ink

-- Movement frozen in static lines, so the drawing feels like it’s still going somewhere
+- Movement frozen mid-motion, so the drawing still feels like it’s heading somewhere

 Playing Without Purpose

-Draw random things that make you laugh.
+Draw the random things that make you laugh.
 Let your hand surprise your brain.
-The best things to add to a drawing are the ones you didn’t plan — the stray mark that suddenly becomes the most interesting element on the page.
-Fun happens the moment you stop trying to impress anyone, including yourself.
+Honestly, the best marks I ever add are the ones I never planned — the stray line that quietly becomes the most interesting thing on the whole page.
+Fun arrives the second you stop trying to impress anyone, yourself included.

-Line art drawing becomes pure play — it’s one of the most relaxing things to draw because abstract work removes performance pressure entirely.
-There’s no reference photo to fall short of, no proportions to get wrong.
-No one can say it’s incorrect, because there’s no “correct” to begin with.
-That freedom is genuinely liberating.
+Line art turns into pure play, and that’s why I find it one of the most relaxing things to draw.
+Abstract work strips away the performance pressure completely.
+There’s no reference photo to fall short of, no proportions to botch.
+No one can call it wrong, because there’s no “correct” waiting to judge it.
+That freedom is genuinely liberating, and it’s something I wish more people gave themselves permission to feel.

 Joy in Pure Expression

-My playful pieces tend to emerge during lighter, looser moments in the studio — when I’m not forcing anything and the pen just starts moving.
-But the energy from those sessions doesn’t stay in the studio.
-It travels into the finished piece, and from there into the space where it hangs.
-Each work carries that original spark forward.
+My playful pieces tend to surface during the lighter, looser hours in the studio — the moments when I’m not forcing anything and the pen simply starts moving on its own.
+But the energy from those sessions never stays trapped in the studio.
+It travels into the finished piece, and then into the room where that piece eventually hangs.
+Each work carries its original spark forward, like a held breath finally let go.

-Ink drawings created in a spirit of play feel alive in a way that labored, over-planned work sometimes doesn’t.
-Viewers often tell me these pieces make them want to pick up a pen themselves — that’s the highest compliment I can receive.
-Fun becomes inspiration, and inspiration becomes more art.
+Ink drawings made in a spirit of play feel alive in a way that labored, over-planned work rarely does.
+People often tell me these pieces make them want to pick up a pen themselves — and to me that’s the highest compliment there is.
+Fun becomes inspiration, and inspiration loops right back into more art.
+That’s also what makes a print like this such a thoughtful thing to give.
+I’ve seen it land for a friend rediscovering their creative side, for a dad who used to sketch before life got busy, or for anyone who needs a small reminder hanging on their wall that play still matters.

-Take Abstract Wave of Thoughts No. 1 Line Art Print and Abstract Line Art Print – Wave of Thoughts No. 3 as examples of exactly this energy.
-Both pieces grew out of that same loose, exploratory impulse — lines flowing and layering until something with its own rhythm and life emerged.
-They’re not illustrations of a concept; they’re records of a feeling in motion.
+Take Abstract Wave of Thoughts No. 1 Line Art Print and Abstract Line Art Print – Wave of Thoughts No. 3 as examples of exactly that energy.
+Both grew out of the same loose, exploratory impulse — lines flowing and layering until something with its own rhythm and life emerged.
+They aren’t illustrations of a concept; they’re records of a feeling caught in motion.

-Spark your imagination with my playful abstract prints.
-Let these joyful pieces remind you that art is ultimately about play — about giving yourself permission to make marks without knowing where they’ll lead, and trusting that something worthwhile will show up along the way.
+Let these joyful abstract prints spark your own imagination.
+I hope they remind you that art is ultimately about play — about giving yourself permission to make a mark without knowing where it leads, and trusting that something worth keeping will show up along the way.
+That’s the same fearless pen-on-paper feeling I started with, and it’s one I’m still chasing every single day.